Lest Israel Should Glory Against God

-But by his doing, you are in Christ Jesus, who became for us wisdom from God—and righteousness, and sanctification, and redemption—that as it is written, “He who glories, let him glory in the Lord.” –-1 Corinthians 1:30
+But by his doing you are in Christ Jesus, who became for us wisdom from God—and righteousness, and sanctification, and redemption—so that, as it is written, “He who glories, let him glory in the Lord.” –-1 Corinthians 1:30

 Why are the Scriptures so emphatic on this matter?
 Well, now that Jesus has come, we can finally understand: He is emphatic about it because to glory in one’s own works is to glory against the finished work of Christ.
 But He who loves the Son—and He who desires all to honor the Son even as they honor him—will have none of it.

 How he has grown!
-How beautiful his person!
-How stunningly all-sufficient his manifold works for his beloved people: his gracious descent from heaven, his incarnation as a baby boy, his humble and submissive youth; his eager response to the Father’s call to ministry; his pure delight in doing his will; his words of wisdom, his deeds of power; his tenderness and strength, his goodness and severity; his lamb-like surrender to rejection, injustice, abandonment, stripes, mockery, wounds, and the wrath of God itself; his courage, compassion, and dignity in the face of death . . . and his lion’s roar on resurrection morn, miraculously sealing his final words upon the Cross: It is finished!
+How beautiful is his person!
+How stunningly all-sufficient are his manifold works for his beloved people: his gracious descent from heaven, his incarnation as a baby boy, his humble and submissive youth; his eager response to the Father’s call to ministry; his pure delight in doing his will; his words of wisdom and his deeds of power; his tenderness and strength, his goodness and severity; his lamb-like surrender to rejection, injustice, abandonment, stripes, mockery, wounds, and the wrath of God itself; his courage, compassion, and dignity in the face of death . . . and his lion’s roar on resurrection morning, miraculously sealing his final words upon the Cross: It is finished!